Florida

 New York apostille notes

-New York apostille requests often depend on whether the document is a state record, county or city record, court record, school record, business record, or signer-created document.
+New York is an active Notary Geek lane, but New York apostille requests still depend on whether the document is a state record, county or city record, court record, school record, business record, or signer-created document.

 Common documents: New York birth, marriage, death, court, school, company, notarized, county, city, and signer-created documents for international use.